pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/03_Installation.md

 > For the abstract class use the parent class functionality of Pimcore.
 For implementing the interfaces use either the parent class functionality or the overriding models functionality of Pimcore (see also [Overriding Models](../20_Extending_Pimcore/03_Overriding_Models.md)).

+> If using the abstract class, also have a look at its [implementation](https://github.com/pimcore/pimcore/blob/master/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/Model/AbstractProduct.php).
+You might need to override a few methods that cannot be implemented by the abstract class and throw an exception depending on the use case you are using it.

 ### Product Category
 When a product category class is used, this class needs to extend the abstract class